Many factors can cause a person to wake up with a racing heart, including stress, sleep deprivation, sleep apnea, and changes in blood sugar levels.

 A lack of sleep may also cause a person to feel that their heart rate is higher than usual.

-Sleep disturbances or not getting enough sleep can cause a number of health issues.
+Sleep disturbances or not getting enough sleep can cause several health issues.
 The next day, the person may also feel that their heartbeat is slightly faster.

 Sleep apnea is when a person repeatedly stops breathing while they sleep.
 This can lower oxygen levels and put extra stress on the heart.
 It

-Research from 2017 suggests sleep apnea may also contribute to new appearances of A-fib.
+Research from 2017 suggests sleep apnea may also contribute to new appearances of atrial fibrillation (AFib).

-People with iron-deficiency anemia do not have enough healthy red blood cells circulating in their bodies.
-Various symptoms can result,
+People with iron deficiency anemia do not have enough healthy red blood cells circulating in their bodies.
+This can cause various symptoms,

-Waking up with a racing heart may also be due to the menstrual cycle.
-More specifically, a racing heart can occur due to shifts in estrogen and progesterone levels.
+Waking up with a racing heart may also be due to hormone changes during the menstrual cycle and menopause.
+More specifically, a racing heart can occur due to changing levels of the hormones estrogen and progesterone.

 Around menopause, declining estrogen levels can lead to palpitations.
 Palpitations may also occur during hot flashes.